bolderbrush10/SearchlightAssault/README.md

 ## Stretch Goals

 ### Map Editing:
-- Waves of biters attack the rocket pad every few minutes on higher difficulties

-- Make another lab facility to show off the indestructible power poles (complex furance setup, testing area with lots of destruction, power poles in varying states of distress, but most in perfect condition, wall of power poles to protect from biters with a few turrets behind) Special recipe: Steel, copper cable, and depleted uranium all go into a furnace, then into another furance, then into an assembler

 - Create more main-menu simulations
   (Unfortunately, control.lua doesn't work in main-menu simulations, so we have to work around that...)
     - We can probably chain the turtle to follow another turtle to give its tragetory more of a curve...